saptarshidatta96/saptarshi/_posts/2020-08-31-Digit-Recognizer-CNN.md

 # plot the confusion matrix
 plot_confusion_matrix(confusion_mtx, classes = range(10))
 ```
-Please access the [GitHub](https://github.com/saptarshidatta96/DigitRecognizerCNN) Repository to view the code.
-It's self Explanatory along with the description given here.
+Please access the [Code](https://saptarshidatta.in/2020/08/31/Digit-Recognizer-CNN.html) associated with this post.
+It's self Explanatory along with the Literature given here.

-© 2020 Saptarshi Datta.
-All Rights Reserved.